vmware-archive/gp-r/HomePage.md

 Using the abalone data as an example, let’s suppose you were interested in building a separate, completely independent model for each sex of abalone in the dataset.
 Under this scenario, it’s clear that it would then make sense to parallelize by the abalone’s sex.

 ### <a name="dataprep"/> Data preparation
 It’s often good practice to build another version of your table, dimensioned by the field by which you’d like to parallelize.
 Let’s call this field the parallelization index for shorthand.
 You essentially want to build a table where each row contains all the data for each value of the parallelization index.
 This is done by array aggregation.
-In essence, you would want to use the SQL array_agg() function to aggregate all of the records for each unique value of the parallelization index into a single row.
+Using the SQL `array_agg()` function, aggregate all of the records for each unique value of the parallelization index into a single row.

 An example will make this more clear.
 Let’s take a look at our raw abalone table:
 ```SQL